 To clear up any confusion, sit down in that short shirt or dress to test how high it rides up.
 If half of your thighs are showing and the material is nearly reaching panty territory, then you might want to consider changing into another skirt or dress.

-Inspect the Fabric in Direct Light
+Inspect the Fabric in Direct Light Can Prevent Wardrobe Mistakes

 You also need to take into consideration fabric because it too can cause problems if it is too sheer and you’re not wearing a camisole.
 Stand near a window where the light is coming in to test how transparent the material is.
 Having your boss and co-workers staring at your chest all day are unprofessional and inviting problems, besides making you feel self-conscious.